- Food and Cooking»

 - Culinary Arts & Cooking Techniques

-Exploring Rhubarb: Do You Prize It or Despise It?
-How to Love, or Even Adore This Wonderful Vegetable
+Rhubarb: Do You Prize It or Despise It?
+Recipes You'll Love

 The general feeling about rhubarb in Minnesota is about 90 percent favorable, and a very vocal 10 percent unfavorable, which is fine.
 I've always been jealous of the South, and the way they have this distinct cuisine which people can react to — you hate okra, you love it; you hate chitterlings, you love them; you hate shrimp and grits — well, actually, no one hates shrimp and grits.
 We have something to forge a food identity around: rhubarb, the okra of the north.— Dara Moskowitz Grumdahl (St. Paul, Minnesota food and wine critic).